Stimulus Package Update: Assistance To Unemployed, Small Businesses, State And Local Governments Should Be Priorities, Says Economist

 By Norm Elrod

-(CBS Detroit) — The $908 billion coronavirus relief package proposed last week by centrist Democrats and Republicans is starting to pick up a little traction.
-Both parties see the need for additional stimulus, as COVID cases surge, the economy slows and millions of Americans risk losing their unemployment insurance and their homes as winter approaches.
+(CBS Detroit) — Centrist Democrats and Republicans proposed a $908 billion coronavirus relief package last week, and it’s starting to gain a little traction.
+Both parties see the need for additional stimulus, as COVID cases rise, the economy slows and millions of Americans risk losing their unemployment insurance and their homes with winter approaching.

 A larger spending deal to fund the federal government for another year is due by the end of the week.
 This is an opportunity to attach a second round of stimulus as well.
-Congress may opt to pass a continuing resolution, delaying a potential government shutdown another week and buying itself more time to negotiate.
-Pushing back a second stimulus package puts those at risk that much closer to the edge.
+Congress will probably opt to pass a continuing resolution, delaying a potential government shutdown by a week and buying itself more time to negotiate on spending matters.
+That will also push back a second stimulus package, which puts those at risk that much closer to the edge.

 >>READ: Stimulus Package Update: Are Politicians Finally Ready To Make A Deal?